paulkoka/String-SubString/README.md

 - instead of additional methods, you should create and use blocks</br>
 - blocks can be as many as you want</br>
 - use MRC</br>
 - your code shouldn't have leak.
-(Check your code on Liak.
-Your code shouldn't have leak, use for that suitable tool)</br>
+(Check your code on - Liak.
+Your code shouldn't have - Leak, use for that suitable tool)</br>

 <b>Test data strings:</b></br>
 <i>String:</i></br>